t4qjXH8N/ioBroker.wiffi-wz/README.md

 # ioBroker.wiffi-wz
 =================

 This is an [ioBroker](https://github.com/ioBroker/ioBroker) Adapter to retrieve sensor data from the [Wiffi-wz](http://www.stall.biz/project/der-wiffi-wz-2-0-der-wohnzimmersensor).
+Multiple Wiffi-wz are supported.
+Due to the very low latency (typically < 3s) it is possible to use the IR motion sensors to trigger an action like switching the lights on or off.

 The Wiffi-wz is a device that combines eight sensors in a single unit.
 Currently the following sensors are available:

 - two orthogonally aligned IR motion sensors
 - temperatur sensor (can be [DHT22](https://www.sparkfun.com/datasheets/Sensors/Temperature/DHT22.pdf), or [BME280](https://ae-bst.resource.bosch.com/media/_tech/media/datasheets/BST-BME280_DS001-11.pdf))